Under Armour launches two new pairs of connect running shoes

 They’re a strange and flashy kicks, but that’s just comes with the territory the world of running shoes.
 The Phantom are the stranger looking of the two pairs, particularly in their signature bright red coloring.
 The tops of the shoes are made out of a 3D sculpted, perforated chamois leather that meets a knitting “collar” at the top.
 It looks a bit like the top of a sock, honestly.
 The Sonic, which is designed for distance runners, features a more straightforward knit top.

 The real secret magic happens inside the foam soles, where all of the gadgetry is embedded.
 There’s a bluetooth module, accelerometer and gyroscope inside.
-According to the company, the on-board battery should last about the the tenth of the the shoe’s stated running shelf-life.
+According to the company, the on-board battery should last about the length of the shoe’s stated running shelf-life.

 The modules fire up when the system detects movement, syncing with a connected handset.
 There’s also some on-board storage, meaning you can go for a run without the phone and everything will sync up to the Under Armour MapMyRun app when you get back.
 The shoes track standard things like distance, along with more complex stats like stride length and cadence, so you can attempt to correct them over time.